oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

     - Lab: Environment Setup
     - Lab: Initialize Environment

-*Note*: This lab environment is setup with Enterprise Manager Cloud Control Release 13.5 and Database 19.10 as Oracle Management Repository.
+*Note*: This lab environment is set up with Enterprise Manager Cloud Control Release 13.5 and Database 19.10 as Oracle Management Repository.

 ## Task 1: Inventory & Usage Details

 ### Overview

-The IT Manager wants to get an inventory of all existing databases managed by Enterprise Manager including different versions of databases, number of instances deployed over a period of time.
-This is to reduce number of different configuration sets and increase standardization across the data center.
+The IT Manager wants to get an inventory of all existing databases managed by the Enterprise Manager including different versions of databases, and the number of instances deployed over some time.
+This is to reduce the number of different configuration sets and increase standardization across the data center.

-All the items in this step are read-only, primary goal is to learn about inventory usage details within Enterprise Manager for all supported targets
+All the items in this step are read-only, the primary goal is to learn about inventory usage details within Enterprise Manager for all supported targets.

 ### Execution
 1. On the browser window on the right preloaded with **Enterprise Manager**, if not already logged in, click on the **Username** field and login with the credentials provided below.